 The next day in Vik, we didn’t really have any solid plans except for an ‘Icelandic beach day’ at Reynisfjara black sand beach which felt absolutely fantastic.
 On this trip already we’d seen the fire and ice side of Iceland fully from visiting an erupting volcano just a few days before and then visiting the … Continue Reading

 The Retreat at Blue Lagoon is so amazing.
-So much so that every time we visit Iceland we always make it a point to stay at the Blue Lagoon.
+So much so that every time we visit Iceland, we always make it a point to stay at the Blue Lagoon.
 It’s actually something of a tradition now because it’s what we did on the first trip and as we have such fond memories of it, it’s … Continue Reading

 Iceland is a totally beautiful country to explore!
 There are heaps of the best places to see all across the country; from these active volcanic sites, the best Icelandic hikes, to incredible towns and even an ice cave tour in Iceland that is deep within the glaciers.
 The natural beauty of Iceland is just spectacular. … Continue Reading